Richie Ashburn: Major League Baseball

 During a game on August 17, 1957, Ashburn hit a foul ball into the stands that struck spectator Alice Roth, wife of Philadelphia Bulletin sports editor Earl Roth, breaking her nose.
 When play resumed Ashburn fouled off another ball that struck her while she was being carried off in a stretcher.
 Ashburn and Roth maintained a friendship for many years, and the Roths' son later served as a Phillies batboy.
+1958 marked the ninth year he had over four hundred putouts as an outfielder, a record.

 Ashburn was traded to the Chicago Cubs following the 1959 season for three players.
 He went on to anchor center field for the North Siders in 1960 and 1961.
 Anticipating a future career behind a microphone, Ashburn sometimes conducted a post-game baseball instruction clinic at Wrigley Field for the benefit of the youngsters in the WGN-TV viewing audience.

 Ashburn was purchased by the expansion New York Mets for the 1962 season and was the first batter in franchise history.
 He had a good year offensively, batting .306, and was the team's first All-Star Game representative.
-It was, however, a frustrating year for the polished professional, who had begun his career with a winner and found himself playing for the least successful team in modern baseball history (with a record of 40–120).
-He retired at the end of the season.
+It was, however, a frustrating year for the polished professional, who had begun his career with a winner and found himself playing for the least successful team in modern baseball history (with a record of 40–120), a record of futility unmatched for another 62 years that followed, until it was finally surpassed by the 2024 Chicago White Sox.

+Ashburn retired after the 1962 season.